The most photogenic places to visit in the UK

 This beautiful area of woodland in Oxfordshire boasts stunning views of the Thames flood plain, which lies to the north, and the traditional market town of Faringdon, which lies to the east.
 Badbury Clump within the area is famous for its abundance of bluebells, as well as tall and slender beech trees.
 Photographers have the opportunity to experiment with light effects in the sheltered woodland, and make the most of the stark contract of colours between the wild flowers and the surroundings.

 It is often assumed that the most photogenic areas are rural ones.
 However, this is not always the case and the UK has some fantastic urban areas to explore.
-Manchester is a city full of hidden gems.
-Visit Ancoats within the inner-city area of Manchester to capture snaps of some impressive buildings and former mills, which formed part of this once industrial heartland.
+Liverpool is a city full of hidden gems with great locations for Liverpool wedding photography.
+Visit St Georges Hall opposite Lime Street Station to capture snaps of some impressive buildings and city architecture the North West has to offer.